About Mission 52

 Mission 52 will keep evolving.

-It now includes a growing set of journaling guides, simple, practical paths to help you explore your own values, awareness, and journaling practice.
+It now includes a growing set of journaling guides.
+Simple, practical ways to explore your values, awareness, and reflection practice.

 Stories from the journey